ExpediaGroup/graphql-kotlin/plugins/client/graphql-kotlin-client-generator/README.md

 ## Code Generation Limitations

-* Due to the custom logic required for deserialization of polymorphic types and default enum values only Jackson is currently supported.
 * Only a single operation per GraphQL query file is supported.
 * Subscriptions are currently NOT supported.